By Jo Castro

 Don’t be talked out of it

-If you’re a woman, some people will think they’re doing you a favour by trying to talk you out of going alone.
+If you’re a woman, some people will think they’re doing you a favor by trying to talk you out of going alone.
 Negative thinking and criticism are not what you’re looking for when you need some bolstering up to get started.
 So chat about your trip to people who will support your ideas and help you plan your trip in a positive way.

 Make new friends